supserrr/momo-data/docs/ERD_Documentation.md

 ## Design Overview

-For our MoMo SMS data processing system, we designed a database around five core entities that capture the complete transaction lifecycle and system monitoring requirements.
-Our design prioritizes data integrity, query performance, and scalability while maintaining flexibility for future enhancements.
+For our MoMo SMS data processing system, we implemented a simplified database schema optimized for rapid development and straightforward data processing.
+Our design prioritizes ease of implementation and maintenance while providing sufficient structure for transaction processing and analytics.

 ## Core Entities and Relationships

-### 1. Users (1:M with Transactions)
-We designed the **Users** entity as the central hub for all customer information, storing both sender and receiver data.
-This approach eliminates data redundancy by maintaining a single user record that can participate in multiple transactions.
-We included comprehensive user statistics (total transactions, amounts sent/received) to support real-time analytics without complex aggregations.

-### 2. Transaction_Categories (1:M with Transactions)
-The **Transaction_Categories** entity provides a flexible categorization system that can evolve with business requirements.
-We used a normalized approach that allows for easy addition of new transaction types and supports rule-based categorization logic.
-The many-to-one relationship with transactions enables efficient filtering and reporting by transaction type.

-### 3. Transactions (Central Entity)
+### 1. Transactions (Central Entity)
-The **Transactions** entity is the heart of our system, capturing all transaction details with full audit trails.
-Our design includes both sender and receiver foreign keys to the Users table, supporting bidirectional transaction queries.
-We used JSON fields for `xml_attributes` and `processing_metadata` to provide flexibility for storing variable transaction data without schema changes.
+The **Transactions** entity is the heart of our system, capturing all transaction details in a flat, denormalized structure.
+This approach simplifies data access and processing while maintaining all necessary transaction information.
+The table includes comprehensive transaction metadata, processing timestamps, and categorization data.

-### 4. System_Logs (Independent Entity)
+### 2. ETL_Logs (Process Tracking)
-The **System_Logs** entity operates independently to track ETL processes and system health.
-We separated this to ensure that logging doesn't impact transaction performance while providing comprehensive audit trails for data processing operations.
+The **ETL_Logs** entity tracks ETL process execution and performance metrics.
+This table provides comprehensive audit trails for data processing operations, including success/failure rates, processing times, and error messages.

-### 5. Transaction_Statistics (Aggregated Data)
+### 3. Category_Stats (Aggregated Analytics)
-The **Transaction_Statistics** entity implements a denormalized approach for performance optimization.
-By pre-calculating common analytics queries, our system can deliver real-time dashboard performance without expensive aggregations on large transaction datasets.
+The **Category_Stats** entity implements a denormalized approach for performance optimization.
+By pre-calculating category-level statistics, our system can deliver real-time dashboard performance without expensive aggregations on large transaction datasets.

+### 4. Transactions_Backup (Data Preservation)
+The **Transactions_Backup** entity serves as a backup and migration table, preserving historical transaction data during system updates and providing data recovery capabilities.

 ## Design Decisions

-**Normalization Strategy**: Our design follows 3NF principles while strategically denormalizing the statistics table for performance.
-This hybrid approach balances data integrity with query efficiency.

-**Relationship Cardinality**: We used appropriate cardinalities (1:M, M:N) with proper foreign key constraints.
-Our design includes several many-to-many relationships:

-- **Users ↔ Transactions (M:N)**: A user can participate in many transactions as sender or receiver, and each transaction involves multiple users.
-This M:N relationship is resolved through foreign keys (`sender_user_id`, `receiver_user_id`) in the transactions table.
-- **Users ↔ Categories (M:N through Transactions)**: Users can have transactions in multiple categories, and categories can involve multiple users.
-This indirect M:N relationship is resolved through the transactions table as a junction table.

-This approach avoids unnecessary junction tables while maintaining proper normalization and referential integrity.
+**Simplified Schema Strategy**: Our design prioritizes simplicity and rapid development over complex normalization.
+This flat structure approach reduces complexity while maintaining all necessary functionality for transaction processing and analytics.

+**Data Storage Approach**: We use a denormalized structure that stores all transaction data in a single table, including:
+- Core transaction fields (amount, phone, date, reference, type, status)
+- Categorization data (category, category_confidence)
+- User information (personal_id, recipient_name)
+- Processing metadata (original_data, raw_data, xml_tag, xml_attributes)
+- Timestamps (cleaned_at, categorized_at, loaded_at)

-**Performance Optimization**: We implemented strategic indexing on frequently queried columns (transaction_date, user_id, status) to ensure sub-second response times even with large datasets.
-Composite indexes support complex analytical queries.
+**Performance Optimization**: We implemented strategic indexing on frequently queried columns (phone, date, category, amount) to ensure efficient data access.
+A unique index on original_data prevents duplicate processing.

-**Data Integrity**: We added comprehensive CHECK constraints to validate data quality at the database level, while triggers maintain referential integrity and automatically update user statistics.
+**Data Integrity**: We use application-level validation and constraints rather than database-level foreign keys, providing flexibility while maintaining data quality through our ETL pipeline.

-**Scalability**: Our design supports horizontal scaling through sharding strategies and includes JSON fields for flexible metadata storage without schema migrations.
+**Scalability**: Our design supports easy data migration and backup through the transactions_backup table, while the flat structure allows for straightforward horizontal scaling and data partitioning.

+**ETL Process Integration**: The schema is designed to work seamlessly with our ETL pipeline, with dedicated logging and statistics tables that support real-time monitoring and analytics.

-This database design provides a robust foundation for our MoMo SMS processing system while maintaining the flexibility to adapt to evolving business requirements and data volumes.
+This simplified database design provides an efficient foundation for our MoMo SMS processing system while maintaining the flexibility to evolve with changing requirements.